 Bringing students, faculty, and key administrators together

-By focusing on the university’s plan for the New Horizon – creativity, collaboration and innovation across disciplines – this community honors the contribution that diversity, broadly defined, can bring to discovery.
+By focusing on the university’s plan for the New Horizon – creativity, collaboration and innovation across disciplines – this community honors the contribution that diversity, broadly defined, brings to discovery.
 The New Horizon Graduate Scholars program, administered from the College of Engineering Dean’s Office, supports and enhances diversity among our graduate student population.
-The NHGS community is a collaborative research network of ambitious Engineering graduate students.
+The NHGS community is a collaborative research network of ambitious Engineering graduate students who are nominated by their departments.
 This community is provided with resources and opportunities that can strengthen one’s academic career while at Virginia Tech as well as preparing one for a successful future.

 Advantages of being a NHGS include:

 - Travel support to present research project findings at conferences

 - Fellowship proposal writing workshops including the NSF Graduate Research Fellowship, Department of Defense opportunities, and others

 - Lunch and dinners with invited guest speakers from industry and academia

 - Opportunities to design and implement specific programs to advance student’s professional careers currently unavailable through the college or university